temenostech/temenos-platform-documentation/docfx_project/home/techguides/components-products.md

 </br>
 ##  Component Type ##

-The TCP uses a convention/ protocol to deploy all parts required to run a full-fledged instance of T24 (Or any other product supported by a template).
+The platform uses a convention/ protocol to deploy all parts required to run a full-fledged instance of T24 (Or any other product supported by a template).
 Such parts to constitute a complete system are called **components**.

 The T24 installation may have the following components (No exhaustive or inclusive):